kingh0730/typst-cv-miku/data.typ

     ]
   )
   - Built a service for data processing and analysis using Django, enabling data scientists on the team to perform 10+ data pipelines, including association rule learning, dynamic time warping, etc.
-  - Used PyTorch CNNs to recognize objects in NASA satellite images, validating the feasibility of a new product.
+  - Trained, validated, and tested an object detection model for NASA satellite images using PyTorch CNNs, validating the feasibility of a new product.

   #datedsubsection(
     align(left)[